With all the difficulties that confront the players of wheelchair tennis, we find them in love with the sport. So, what are the basics of this game?

 The second difference is that a wheelchair tennis player has no lateral movements.

 The last difference is that a wheelchair tennis player has no preparation time to return the shots. because he’s using his hands and arms to push and move the chair.

-What are the equipment?
+What is the equipment?